Thermosets vs. Thermoplastics

 Thermoplastics: Characteristics

-Moldability: When heated to their specific softening point, thermoplastics can be easily shaped using various molding techniques like injection molding, extrusion, blow molding, and thermoforming.
+Moldability: When heated to their specific softening point, thermoplastics can be easily shaped using various molding techniques like thermoset injection molding, extrusion, blow molding, and thermoforming.
 This flexibility facilitates the production of intricate and complex shapes, rendering them suitable for a wide array of applications.

 Recyclability: Their reversible phase change enables thermoplastics to be recycled through re-melting and reprocessing.
 This capability supports sustainability efforts by reducing waste and promoting the creation of new products.